Brandist/Optimus-Prune/Main/SLAM_API/Readme.md

 ### Localisation

 For localisation, normally SLAM uses the LiDaR on order to extract landmarks for localisation, but since a GPS-RTK is available, we can modify the SLAM to use the GPS for localisation.
-Ofcourse GPS isnt enough, so landmark extraction and odometry is still necessary for making corrections.
-Since GPS data is the priority, this repository currently doesnt focus on the landmarks as of 28-10-2021.
-It does focus on Odometry as of 09-11-2021.
-Landmarks is being tested
+GPS might not be enough, so odometry and landmark extraction might be necessary for making corrections, this requires testing with real field data.
+Although, the SLAM structure is made with odometry and landmark extraction in mind, GPS localisation is the priority.

 **Parts**